Bylaws of Ohio SMART (revised December 21, 2019)

 11.4 Bylaws.
 The Corporation reserves the right, from time to time, to amend, alter or repeal any of these Bylaws as may be authorized by the laws of the State of Ohio at the time in force, and provisions may be added or inserted in the manner and at the time prescribed by said laws.
 All rights at any time conferred upon the Board of Directors or Officers or employees of the Corporation by these Bylaws are granted subject to the provisions of these bylaws.
-These bylaws may only be amended, altered, or repealed, in whole or in part, and one (1) or more new Bylaws adopted in addition to, or in lieu thereof, from time to time: (i) by the affirmative vote of two-thirds (2/3) of the Board members of the Corporation casting their votes at a properly noticed meeting of the Board at which a quorum is present and in which ten (10) day notice of the meeting has been sent to the Board that includes the proposed changes; or, alternatively, (ii) by the affirmative vote of two-thirds (2/3) of the Current Members of the Corporation in good standing casting their votes at a properly noticed meeting of the membership at which a quorum is present, provided ten (10) day notice of the meeting has been sent to the membership that includes the proposed changes.
+These bylaws may be amended for grammar and formatting at any time with approval from ⅔ of the current board.
+All substantial amendments to bylaws must be changed by the affirmative majority vote of the Current Members of the Corporation in good standing, casting their votes at a properly noticed meeting of the membership at which a quorum is present, provided ten (10) day notice of the meeting has been sent to the membership that includes the proposed changes.

 GOVERNANCE OF THE ORGANIZATION